 Clean Trash at Every Stop

 Instead of waiting a couple of days to purge your truck of all the trash and garbage that has been collected, take a few seconds to empty your trash whenever you get the chance.
-Filling up on fuel is one of the best opportunities to empty out your waste basket, so make it a priority.
+Filling up on fuel is one of the best opportunities to empty your waste basket, so make it a priority.
 You’ll have less trash, and you won’t have to worry about your trash bin getting too full.

 Seat-Back Organizers

 Organizers that hang from the back of your seat offer an excellent way to store items like cleaning supplies, flashlights, gloves, or even tools.
-These items are handy, and take up very little space in your cab.
+These items are handy and take up very little space in your cab.

 Visor CD Holders

 While fewer and fewer people are actually listening to CDs, if you’re a truck driver who enjoys music and audio discs, you know that keeping these items organized can be a challenge.
-Visor CD holders give you easy access to your favorite discs, and they can also make your driving safer, because you won’t be distracted reaching across the cab or behind your seat.
+Visor CD holders give you easy access to your favorite discs, and they can also make your driving safer because you won’t be distracted reaching across the cab or behind your seat.
 You’ll have all your favorites, right where you can reach them.

 Make Organization a Habit